liber-dovat/wololobt/README.md

 The original idea is to power on the PC when an bluetooth capable xbox controller is powered on, just like a _console_ would turn on with the controller.

 # HD Setup
-My personal setup is a raspberry pi zero W with a raspbian running the script in a screen session, connected through Ethernet to the router (powered via the router's usb A connection), the same as the PC.
+My personal setup is a raspberry pi zero W with a raspbian running the script in a screen session, connected through Ethernet to the router (powered via the router's usb A connection), and the PC also connected through Ethernet to the router.

 ## Setup bluetoothctl
 (from https://approxeng.github.io/approxeng.input/bluetooth.html)